 A buyer who is ready to engage with your company will often do so through a digital channel and expect a real-time response.
 Failing to engage when your customers need support and assistance can quickly terminate their journey with you or, worse, lead them to an alluring detour to competitors.

 To provide you with some inspiration, you can download the following case studies.
-They describe how leading brands integrated AI-driven, conversational digital assistants in the customer journey to keep consumers engaged and support their decision-making process.
+They describe how leading brands integrated AI-driven, product discovery tools in the customer journey to keep consumers engaged and support their decision-making process.

 The results: increased customer satisfaction, more sales, and more qualified leads.